jonnyabrams/yourtube/README.md

 Launch MongoDB with `mongod`.

-Run `npm run dev` from the `./server` directory.
+Run `npm run dev` from the `./server` directory and visit [http://localhost:3000](http://localhost:3000) in the browser if you're not automatically directed there.

----

-## Instructions for use

-1. Clone this repository
-2. cd into its directory
-3. cd into the server folder
-4. Run `npm run dev` in the terminal to run the server and client concurrently
-5. Visit [http://localhost:3000](http://localhost:3000) in your browser
-6. Get Tubing!

 ---